 FuelCheck is designed to find the cheapest petrol in or near the suburb you have requested.
 Sometimes it will show a nearby suburb where the cheapest fuel can be found.
 You can then decide if you want to drive to the cheapest petrol station or buy closer to your location.

 Adulterated or contaminated fuel

-Please note: The Department of Environment and Energy cannot assist consumers with claims for compensation from suppliers.
-Consumers who want compensation should lodge a complaint with NSW Fair Trading.
+Please note: The Department of Industry, Science, Energy and Resources cannot help consumers with claims for compensation from suppliers.
+If you would like compensation for damages and loss, please refer to our Repairs, replacements and refunds page and make a complaint with us.